Yorgi11/GraphicsMidterm/README.md

 # GraphicsMidterm

+The Scripts can be found under the Assets folder.
+The main build can be found under the Midterm build folder

 First Shader
 The first shader I implemented was the Space Ship Shader.
 This shader can be used to render the ship with a variety of bump height.
 Giving control over how much of the diffuse textures underlying details are emphasised.
 By increasing the bump amount a large emphasis can be placed on the details of the ship and its texture(s) without needing to add or modify geometry which can cause performence decreases.